 3. Disco

 The disco era of the '70s was a dazzling time of glamour and dance-centric music.
 With its four-on-the-floor beats, orchestral arrangements, and soulful vocals, disco created the soundtrack for a glittering nightlife.
-Its influence laid the foundation for the electronic dance music (EDM) movement, captivating generations with its infectious energy.
+Its influence laid the foundation for the electronic dance music (EDM) movement.

 4. Drum and Bass

-Drum and bass (D&B) emerged from the UK rave scene, offering a sonic experience characterized by fast-paced beats and deep basslines.
-This genre, with its intricate drum patterns, has evolved to embrace diverse subgenres, captivating audiences with its intense and energetic soundscape.
+Drum and bass (D&B) emerged from the UK rave scene, offering a experience characterized by fast-paced beats and deep basslines.
+This genre, with its intricate drum patterns, has evolved to produce sub-genres that shape the future of music.

 5. Trap